Philadelphia Legal Scene

-In March 2006, the Years later, the Supreme Court, like a sleeping alligator, suddenly clamped its jaws on the whole Ivy League.
+In March 2006, years later, the Supreme Court, like a sleeping alligator, suddenly clamped its jaws on the whole Ivy League.
 Unanimously and without explanation, the Court told Universities they could not block the U.S. Armed Forces from recruiting on their campuses.
-A number of Ivy League Universities, in this case the Yale Law School, had turned away Army recruiters because the Professors were offended by the Army's "don't ask, don't tell" policy on homosexual soldiers.
+A number of Ivy League Universities, in this case, the Yale Law School, had turned away Army recruiters because the Professors were offended by the Army's "don't ask, don't tell" policy on homosexual soldiers.
 The Supreme Court didn't even consider the reasons for the University's' policies, although private opinions of the Court conservatives could readily be imagined.
 The Court would not even dignify the matter with the thunderous phrases about first principles which otherwise might have seemed tempting.
 The Chief Justice signed the order, the Court unanimously agreed, and that's as final as you are going to get, for a show of power.

 The Supreme Courts of the various states and the U.S. Supreme Court within the federal court system retain the power of administration of all the courts which report to them, but they rarely exercise that power actively.
 As the number of judges has increased significantly in the past thirty years, public oversight of the selection or election of judges has been stretched to the vanishing point.
 The result has been a strengthening of political control over the courts, a lessening of the quality of the judges themselves, and a growth of the influence of law schools.
 The same parade of professors keep appearing as friends of the court, the metropolitan newspapers can always count on them for Op-Ed pieces on difficult topics.
 Their opinions begin to surface as their graduates start to enter law practice.
 Slowly and relentlessly, the viewpoints of faculty members of the five prestige law schools have come to challenge, and sometimes to up-end, the rigidly organized opinions, right or wrong, of judge-made law.
 When it reaches the point where law schools can blithely block the ability of the armed forces to defend the country from foreign attack, it is past time to do something about it.